I Went to a Weed Fight Club

 “All right,” Harrison told me.
 “So next, I’m going to kick and you’re going to duck.”

 Every impulse in my body was telling me to call it quits and fire up another blunt.
 The weed in my system was making everything happen way too quickly, our limbs flying through the air faster than I could control, or even properly comprehend.
-A deep, abiding fear—both of getting kicked in the face and of looking like an idiot in front of all these people—was the only thing helping me coordinate my movements.
-After he’d done the nearly-kick-my-head move a few times from the left and then the right, and instructed me to return the favor, I begged off for a short break.
+A deep, abiding fear – both of getting kicked in the face and of looking like an idiot in front of all these people – was the only thing helping me coordinate my movements.
+After he’d done the nearly-kick-my-head move a few times from the left and then the right, and instructed me to return the favour, I begged off for a short break.

 My mouth was dry, and I was out of breath.
 I desperately needed a rest, so I told him I wanted to write down a few ideas.
 It was a lame excuse he surely saw through (and it was belied by my immediate trip to a nearby hot-dog cart to buy a water bottle).
 I sat on a bench nearby and took a few notes, highdeas all of them, and drank the water frantically.
 Was I really supposed to go back to fighting?
 I was too high for this shit.